lambrospetrou/oxford-msc/plain-text/ch-dist-sys-hypercube.md

 ID(C) = 2
 ID(D) = 3
 ID(E) = 4
-ID(F) = 5
 ```

-Moreover, let us consider that we want to use HyperCube and hash on attributes _A_ and _E_, and that our cluster contains 6 nodes.
+Moreover, let us consider that we want to use HyperCube and hash on attributes _A_ and _E_ (we support hashing attributes regardless their position in the f-tree), and that our cluster contains 6 nodes.

 There are four possible HyperCube configurations in order to use all nodes, all shown below.
 Notation _K x M_ means that we assign a dimension of size _K_ to attribute A and a dimension of size _M_ to attribute E.